-I love Bagel Bites as much as the next person, but if you’re ready to get serious about pizza bagels then you need to try making homemade pepperoni pizza bagels from scratch.
+I love Bagel Bites as much as the next person, but if you're ready to get serious about pizza bagels then you need to try making these tomato basil pepperoni bagels from scratch.

-These chewy pepperoni pizza bagels have a tomato basil bagel dough and are topped with whole pepperoni slices and a layer of mozzarella cheese.
-Literally a layer of mozzarella — instead of shredded mozzarella these pizza bagels are topped with bagel-shaped sliced of mozzarella, the kind you usually get at the deli for sandwiches.
+Instead of shredded mozzarella these pizza bagels are topped with bagel-shaped slices of mozzarella, the kind you usually get at the deli for sandwiches.